Read about Brexit- https://visionofsid.com/2019/04/22/tussle-for-brexit/

 During the Irish movement, when nationalist wanted the formation of Ireland and to get sovereignty from the United Kingdom, there was a patch of people who were still in favor to stay in the UK.
 Irish community were largely Catholics and had a very different culture from the English community.
 In the UK, the majority were Protestants.
 This led to

 UPDATE- Theresa May resigned, her plan failed.
-New prime minister will take hold, from the conservative party(party of Theresa May) only.
+The new prime minister will take hold, from the conservative party(party of Theresa May) only.